Updated on January 13, 2017.

 Take Notes Quickly

-To jot down random notes, send a direct message to Slackbot, Slack’s built it robot, which gives you a blank slate for note-taking.
+To jot down random notes, send a direct message to Slackbot, Slack’s built-in robot, which gives you a blank slate for note-taking.
 Anything you type on this default scratchpad is for your eyes only.
 This solution is also great if you already use Slack for team collaboration, and want something simple to keep tabs on your work, without having to deal with the complexity of a full-fledged personal Slack account.

-Turn Favorites Into A To-Do List
+Turn Favorites into a To-Do List

 Want to add a task to your to-do list?
 Type in the task as a message in any channel (or in Slackbot, if you’re part of a team), hit the Enter key, and then star that message.
 All starred items appear in a separate list at http://your-team-url.slack.com/stars.
 The Starred Items section can double up as your to-do list.
 Once you have finished a particular task, un-star the message corresponding to it and it disappears from your makeshift task manager.